Tiny Thompson: Early life

-Thompson was born in the mining community of Sandon, BC.
+Thompson was born in the mining community of Sandon, British Columbia.
 He grew up in Calgary, Alberta, where his brother, Paul—who also became a professional ice hockey player—was born in 1906.
 As a child, he enjoyed playing baseball and ice hockey.
 Initially, Thompson was not a goaltender, though he agreed to play the position to get into games.
 As a teenager playing competitive ice hockey, he acquired the nickname "Tiny" as a joke, as he was the tallest player on the team, standing 5 ft 10 in; the nickname stuck with him for the rest of his career.

 Thompson began his junior career playing for the Calgary Monarchs in 1919 at the age of 16.
 He competed for the Memorial Cup, awarded to the Canadian junior hockey champions that year, playing in two games and surrendering 11 goals, a respectable amount in that era.
 After spending the 1920–21 season playing for Calgary Alberta Grain, Thompson played three seasons in Bellevue, Alberta.
 In the 1924–25 season, he joined the Duluth Hornets, playing 40 games, recording a shutout in 11 of them.
 The following season, Thompson joined the Minneapolis Millers of the American Hockey Association (AHA).
 In his three seasons with the Millers, he appeared in 118 games, recording 33 shutouts with a 1.37 goals against average (average of goals surrendered in a span of sixty minutes).